FyroxEngine/Fyrox/README.md

 # What is this?

-3d shooter written in Rust.
-This project ports many features from DmitrysEngine (written in C), it will eventually be split for Engine and Game parts.
+3d game engine written in Rust.
+This project ports many features from [DmitrysEngine](https://github.com/mrDIMAS/DmitrysEngine) (written in C).

 WARNING: Some places are semi-complete or just does not implemented yet, this engine is not in production-ready state yet.

 ## Screenshots

+These screenshots are from [rusty-shooter](https://github.com/mrDIMAS/rusty-shooter) which is a big demo for the engine.

 ![1](pics/1.png?raw=true "Game 1")

 ![2](pics/2.png?raw=true "Game 2")